Devpro-Software/licensify/README.md

 Below are the steps to use Licensify to create and verify a digital license.

-Generate RSA Keys here: [How to generate public and private keys](https://github.com/Devpro-Software/licensify?tab=readme-ov-file#generating-rsa-public-and-private-keys-%EF%B8%8F)
+You first need to generate RSA Keys.
+These keys help you sign and verify the license signatures.
+You can generate them by following the instructions here: [How to generate public and private keys](https://github.com/Devpro-Software/licensify?tab=readme-ov-file#generating-rsa-public-and-private-keys-%EF%B8%8F)

 #### 1. Signing a License (Server Side / Backend)